tinloof/sanity-kit/.changeset/violet-pants-deny.md

 Add `sectionsBodyArraySchema` function for creating sections body array fields

 This new function provides a convenient way to create array fields for sections in Sanity Studio documents.
-It supports both synchronous and asynchronous operation modes, and customizable preview images.
+It supports both synchronous and asynchronous operation modes with a simplified API for customizable preview images.

+**⚠️ Compatibility Notice:** The async version (without `sections` parameter) only works in standalone Sanity Studio projects.
+It is **not compatible** with embedded setups (e.g., Sanity Studio embedded in Next.js apps) as it depends on Vite's build system and `import.meta.glob()` functionality.
+For embedded setups, provide the `sections` array directly.

 ## Features

 - **Parameterless usage**: Call `await sectionsBodyArraySchema()` with no parameters for default behavior
 - **Dynamic section import**: Automatically imports all available section schemas when no sections are provided
-- **Customizable preview images**: Configure image paths and naming conventions for section insert menus
+- **Simple preview image configuration**: Pass a function to customize image URLs for section insert menus
 - **Grid view insert menu**: Visual section picker with preview images
 - **Type-safe configuration**: Full TypeScript support with proper return types